Retire by stateFigures verified May 31, 2026

 Tax-friendly, with pension limits

-Delaware has no state or local sales tax and does not tax Social Security.
-It taxes pension income but allows an exclusion, which is larger for residents age 60 and up, so the benefit depends on your age and income.
+Delaware charges no state or local sales tax and does not tax Social Security.
+It does tax pension income, but it allows an exclusion.
+That exclusion is larger once you turn 60, so what you save depends on your age and income.

 Delaware Division of Revenue